-Severe complications associated with small lungs in newborns could soon be reduced with the use of a world-first preclinical model.
+Severe complications associated with small lungs in newborns could soon be reduced with the findings from a preclinical model.

 Babies with small and underdeveloped lungs have a condition called lung hypoplasia (LH) which makes it difficult for them to breathe at birth.
 As a result, they need significant assistance to transition from fetal to newborn life.
 Sadly, these newborns are susceptible to severe complications that can affect their lungs, heart and brain.